 “Den exacerbates the aging phenotype by reducing biogenesis in the absence of a change in mitophagy, perhaps limited by lysosomal capacity, leading to an accumulation of dysfunctional mitochondria with an age-related loss of neuromuscular innervation.”

 “In our present study, the inability to upregulate mitophagy flux with denervation is driven by a combination of 1) failure to increase mitophagic proteins and 2) the appearance of dysfunctional lysosomes.”

 This latest study may shed light on how muscles age and reveal the importance of mitophagy and lysosomal function in maintaining healthy muscles among middle-aged mice.
 The study also highlights that denervation induces mitochondrial decline and exacerbates lysosome dysfunction in muscles, thereby worsening age-related muscular atrophy.
 Further studies are needed to gain a deeper understanding of the mechanisms behind these changes and how they can be prevented or reversed.

 “Thus, therapies to combat muscle wasting with age-related physiologic denervation must be designed accordingly.
 Our results imply targeting both mitochondrial biogenesis and maintenance of lysosome capacity will serve to restore mitochondrial homeostasis and likely metabolic capacity of skeletal muscle.”

-Click here to read the full priority research paper published in Aging (Aging-US).
+Click here to read the full research paper published by Aging.

 For media inquiries, please contact firstname.lastname@example.org.